-There are also eight structured training plans, created by qualified coaches to help you achiev your training and fitness goals.
+There are also eight structured training plans, created by qualified coaches to help you achieve your training and fitness goals.
 Choose from six to twelve week plans for goals such as 100 and 50 mile sportives, road race training and time trial/ triathlon based plans, plus many more.

-Can I race on Road Grand Tours?
+Can I race on Wahoo RGT?

 Very much so.
-This is where RGT stands out from other on-line cycling apps as features such as braking, simulated collision avoidance and real life drafting , which RGT is as close to real life drafting as possible, meaning that races play out much closer to real life.
+This is where Wahoo RGT stands out from other on-line cycling apps as features such as braking, simulated collision avoidance and real life drafting , which is as close to real life drafting as possible, meaning that races play out much closer to real life.